ROCK LEGENDS CRUISE VII 2019 TERMS AND CONDITIONS

 Royal Caribbean updated their smoking policy September 2013 and is enforced on all ships with cruises departing on or after January 1, 2014.
-Exceptions to this policy have been made for Rock Legends Cruise VI, allowing passengers to smoke in Dog & Badger English Pub and additional outdoor areas on Decks 11 and 12.
+Exceptions to this policy have been made for Rock Legends Cruise VII, allowing passengers to smoke in the Dog & Badger English Pub and additional outdoor areas on Decks 11 and 12.

 We have been very fortunate to establish an amazing relationship with Royal Caribbean.
 Please let’s continue to maintain that relationship and abide by this policy change.